Master Natural Lighting Photography with Window Lighting

 Add A Reflector

-I used a white reflector placed just to the right of the flower to reflect light into the centre of the bloom.
+I used a white reflector placed just to the right of the flower to reflect light into the bloom's centre.
+The position of the reflector is crucial.
+Placing it too close to the flower can create harsh shadows while placing it too far can result in a flat, uninteresting image.
 The inside of the flower appeared to be extremely bright due to an excessively strong silver reflection.

 Related ArticlesThese articles may also be of interest to you